Detailed Guide to ServBay Directory Structure

 | | |____redis

-| | |____... (other package configs such as Python, Go, Java, Ruby, Rust, etc.)
+| | |____... (configs for other packages like Python, Go, Java, Ruby, Rust, etc)

-| |____<package_name> # Root of each package
+| |____<package_name> # Main directory for each package

 | | |____<major_version> # Major version directory

-| | | |____<full_version> # Full version directory (contains package files)
+| | | |____<full_version> # Full version directory (actual package files)

 | | | |____current # Symlink to the latest full version